OlegWock/surek/README.md

 surek stop <stack name>
 ```

-To start stack again without re-pulling and transforming compose file:
+To start a stack again without re-pulling and transforming the compose file:

 ```
 surek start <stack name>